Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 - After the washing cycle is finished, unload the machine and dry your garment.
 A clothes line or a drying rack is preferable, but your tumble dryer will also do nicely.

-- Useful tip!
-Pair up your Fairy Fabric Softener with Fairy Non-Bio laundry detergent for brilliant clean and huggable softness in every load.
+Useful tip!
+Pair up your Fairy Fabric Softener with Fairy Non-Bio laundry detergent for a brilliant clean and huggable softness in every load.
 Fairy Non-Bio is the number #1 voted* laundry brand for sensitive skin and dermatologically accredited by Skin Health Alliance.

 So there you have it.
 Although fabric softeners will not make your clothes cleaner (that’s what laundry detergents do), they will give you softer, fresher smelling, garments